 You don’t have to be stupid to work here, but it helps.
 The Science Behind Motivation (Video) How often do you hear people say things like, “Ugh, I would totally do that if I could just get motivated,” as if it’s something you can pick up at the store?

 Volumes of research in sociology and political science over the past 20 years have shown that men often react in surprisingly strong ways to what they see as threats to their masculine identities.
+These reactions are most visible in the political world, but they can take place at home and in the office as well, and can potentially contribute to a toxic work environment.
+A notable recent example of how men react to a threat to their masculinity comes from a survey experiment that I carried out with my colleagues at Fairleigh Dickinson University’s PublicMind poll.
 How Information Graphics Reveal Your Brain’s Blind Spots.
 This story was co-published with Source.

-Visual Evidence.
+Visual Evidence Data and design in everyday life Lena Groeger.
 Twenty Cognitive Biases That Could Be Helping You Make Bad Decisions.
 The human mind is a beautiful thing.

 The psychology of narcissism - W. Keith Campbell.
 Interested in learning more on narcissism?